 Align with Project Type and Scope

 Select invoice structures that complement specific project characteristics.
-Fixed fee works well for standardized services with clear deliverables, while hourly invoicing better serves complex, evolving projects.
+Fixed fee works well for standardised services with clear deliverables, while hourly invoicing better serves complex, evolving projects.

 Consider using different structures for different service types within your practice, rather than applying a one-size-fits-all approach.
 The optimal structure provides fair compensation while addressing the unique aspects of each project engagement.